la2050/archive/_projects/2016/action-ambassadors-for-la.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  Over the summer of 2016, we piloted an 8-week internship program that uses the United Nations Sustainable Development Goals to teach youth that their local actions have global relevance.
+Youth intern with non-profits or local elected officials for 10 hours a week, and then spend another 10 hours developing their own project that addresses an issue such as sustainability, poverty, or inequality.
+With this proposal, we will expand this program to thirty students across LA County in 2016.
 project_impact: '["Student education pipeline","Youth unemployment and underemployment"]'
 project_proposal_best_place: >-
   Student education pipeline: